-Researchers in the Department of Population Sciences are working to:
+Researchers are working to:

 - Better understand the causes of cancer, including hereditary (genetic) and environmental factors that may influence a person’s risk of developing cancer